Otumian-empire/articles/Java/5-OOP/5-oop-5.md

 ```

 Waw!
 Now all that we want can access directly.
 Problem solved?
 Not quite.
 What would happen when _monday_ is altered? what will happen when any of the properties are altered?
 Well, we could go back and use the `private` and _getter_ approach.
 That will work however, we could make all the properties `final`.
 This way even though the properties are opened, they can't be modified.
-Also, we can make them `static` so that we won't have to create a object we before access any of the days.
+Also, we can make them `static` so that we won't have to create an object before accessing any of the days.
 Let's try that.

 ```java
 // Day.java